Jmejia4/Mod1Week4Assessment/README.md

     Which of the following is NOT a valid way to create an instance of Chair?
 And why does this option not work?
     A. `var bench = new Chair(24, true);`
     B. `Chair bench = new Chair(24, true);`
-    C. `var bench = new(24, true);`
+    C. `var bench = new(24, true);` This will not work.
+Since it wont know what kind of instance to make.
     D. `Chair bench = new(24, true);`

 2. Imagine you are interviewing for your first job.
 The interviewer asks "What can you tell me about OOP?".
 Write your response below:
+OOP is Object Oriented Programming, which would be thinking of code as real-world objects, such as cars could also be a class.

 3. What is Automated Testing?
+   Automated testing is testing done automatically during the programming process to make sure everything is running as it should

-4. What are some benefits of creating tests for our projects?
+5. What are some benefits of creating tests for our projects?
+   Helps you test if your code is working before fully implementing it into the full code.
+Also helps you point out exactly where the bug could be

-5. When you create a test project, you do not immediately have access to the class(es) in the project that you are testing.
-What do you need to do in order to have access to those classes?
+7. When you create a test project, you do not immediately have access to the class(es) in the project that you are testing.
+What do you need to do in order to have access to those classes? you need to add a reference to that class to be able to access it.

-6. Take a look at the class below.
+9. Take a look at the class below.
 Write out the **names** of each test you would write to verify that this class is working.
 You do not need to write the whole test, just what you would **name** the test methods.
 Ex: `IsCreatedWithTwoArguments()`
 ```c#
     public class Vehicle
     {